40 Scotland Facts and Trivia Questions

 There are many different accents around Scotland.

 It can make it tricky to understand what is being said.
-In the west, people tend to speak very fast.

-In the east, they speak more slowly but with a stronger accent.
+In the East, they speak more slowly but with a stronger accent.

-In the South, as they are closer to the border, it is easier to understand what is being said, and in the north, they speak with a lilt to their voices.
+In the South, as they are closer to the border, it is easier to understand what is being said, and in the North, they speak with a lilt to their voices.

 Our currency is the British pound sterling.